matthew-brett/pydagogue/installing_on_debian.rst

     pip install --user --upgrade virtualenvwrapper

-The ``--upgrade`` in the installation is important because virtualenv (installed by virtualenvwrapper) contains its own copy of pip.
-We need the latest version of virtualenv to make sure we will get a recent version of pip in our virtualenvs.
+The ``--upgrade`` in the installation is important because virtualenv (installed by virtualenvwrapper) contains its own copy of Pip.
+We need the latest version of virtualenv to make sure we will get a recent version of Pip in our virtualenvs.

 Check you are getting your new ``--user`` installed version, with::